7 Email Marketing Trends You Should Know

 6. LIFECYCLE MAILINGS

-Online retailers can reach an even higher rung on the personalisation ladder by thinking through the recipient’s decision-making process.
+Online retailers can reach an even higher rung on the personalisation ladder by thinking through the recipient's decision-making process.
 Future buyers pass through an awareness phase, a consideration phase and a decision phase.
+The emails you send should be adjusted for each of these phases.
+If a customer still has no idea of which product they need, special offers won't be of much use.
+Basic descriptions of products and services will capture the attention of customers who are close to making their purchase decision.

 7. “FAIR COMPETITION”